skyshore2001/vgdb-vim/__README__.txt

 	.debug={0|1} - disable|enable to show debug info in vgdb
 	.ver  - show vgdb version info
 	.ju {pos} - jump to position (auto tbreak and allow cross-function)

+Such vgdb command is used by vgdb internally, don't run it manually! >

+	.init - get the init message

 2) Press Enter or double click in the __VGDB__ window (vim normal mode).